cosmicjs/static-website/src/docs/index.md

 title: Documentation
 layout: markdown.html
 ---
-This is documentation page is powered by Markdown.
+This documentation page is powered by Markdown.

 Here's a block of code:
 ```bash